What Is Athlete’s Foot?

 Read more about Plantar Fasciitis

-Although ankle sprains are common, they aren’t always minor injuries.
-If you need your ankle injury looked at, contact Glenn Aufseeser, DPM from Lakewood Foot and Ankle Specialists.
+Exercising your feet regularly with the proper foot wear is a great way to prevent injuries and build strength.
+If you have any concerns about your feet, contact Glenn Aufseeser, DPM from Lakewood Foot and Ankle Specialists.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our offices located in Lakewood and Manchester Township, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.